Bitcoin Deposits: A Layer 3 Protocol for Zero UTXO Trust-Minimized Lightning Wallets

 - Both vaults update their validated outputs

-5. If payment fails, no state change occurs (atomicity preserved)
+5. If payment fails, no state change occurs

 This enables vaults to:

-Users discover transfers through:
+Depositors discover transfers through:

-User-initiated rebalancing:
+Depositor-initiated rebalancing:

 1. Open new deposit at preferred vault